TritonDataCenter/rfd/rfd/0096/README.md

 read this data seems sufficient.
 Updating this information should be restricted to the owner of the process and/or root.

+It should also be noted that unlike default, by default new threads will not have a name assigned to them until one is assigned to it.

 ## Implementation

 Given that almost all the intended utilities already heavily utilize `proc(4)`